d99kris/nmail/README.md

 ~/.nmail/auth.conf
 ------------------
-This configuration file allows users to set up custom OAuth2 client id and client secret.
+This configuration file allows users to set up custom OAuth 2.0 client id and client secret.
 If not specified, nmail uses its own application id and secret.
 Default configuration file: